-The AHRC will not fund items that would ordinarily be found in a department, such as non-specialist computers, laptops or tablets except for those which are for the use of a new member of staff who is being employed purely, and for all their contracted hours, for the grant that will require them.
+The AHRC will not fund items that would ordinarily be found in a department, such as nonspecialist computers or laptops.
 Any proposals requesting these items should include justification both for why they are required for the project and why they cannot be provided from the Research Organisation's own resources (including funding from indirect costs from grants).